jmcomets/jmcomets.github.io/_posts/2015-04-26-mr-nobody-an-introspective-about-life.md

 or just passionate love.
 He finds himself helpless against the universe's unforgiving *butterfly effect*, whose consequences range from separating his parents to losing the love of his life, becoming paraplegic to suffering a deadly car accident.
-The message is clear as crystal: **life is short, live as much as possible**.
+The message intended is clear as crystal: **life is short, live as much as possible**.
 Old Nemo repeats it himself: *"I'm afraid I haven't lived enough"*.

+A large part of the film analyses love and its implications.
+Each of the three love stories Nemo has shows a different aspect, one sided love clearly being impossible, no matter how hard the other person tries to work it out.
+The most noticeable version is the story of Nemo and Jean, often overlooked by the critics as shallow or empty.
+To me the blankness of Jean's character reflects Nemo's interest in her and his obsession with greatness in that universe.

 # General opinion